 Our orthopedic team can diagnose & treat shoulder injuries and conditions of all types.
-The shoulder is complex, and can become painful from injuries received while playing sports, after being involved in an accident or simply from aging.
+The shoulder is a complex joint, and can become painful from injuries received while playing sports, after being involved in an accident or simply from aging.

-Receiving a correct diagnosis and geting treatment for your shoulder is critical.
+Getting a correct diagnosis and treatment for your shoulder is critical.
 That’s why we have multiple locations throughout Long Island and into Manhattan, to support you at every phase of orthopedic care.

-One of the surgeons we have on staff here is Dr. Vedant Vaksha, a sports medicine surgeon, and specialist of the shoulder neck and spine.
+Dr. Vedant Vaksha is a sports fellowship trained surgeon, and specialist of the knee, shoulder neck and back.
 Watch the video so hear him talk about the shoulder.

 When do people hurt their shoulder?

-They either fall on it, hurt it in a car accident or overwork it.
+People can injure their shoulder either by falling on it, hurting it in a car accident or overusing it.
 It can either start hurting right away, have a delayed onset, or start mild and increase over time.